Check availability for arbitration, mediation or other work : Check availability

 Colin is prepared to conduct mediation or arbitration services in appropriate rooms chosen by the solicitors and their clients anywhere in Australia.

-Please note that all visits to Colin's Brisbane Chambers must be arranged by prior appointment.
+Please note that all visits to Colin's Chambers must be arranged by prior appointment.

 Calendar of availability